Coffin reading "RIP Drake" spotted 'outside DJ Khaled’s Miami home' - National Daily Press

-A coffin with the words “RIP DRAKE” and “RIP OVO” was spotted outside DJ Khaled’s Miami home – sparking rumors of a feud.
+A coffin with the words “RIP DRAKE” and “RIP OVO” was spotted outside DJ Khaled’s Miami home – sparking rumors of a fued.

 Matheo Patris, 28, a restaurant manager in Miami, was driving past when he spotted the bizarre prop, on Saturday (15), he says.